silnrsi/font-gentium/documentation/source/charset.md

 Some characters formerly in the PUA have been added to Unicode, and so have been deprecated in our fonts.
 Those PUA characters are displayed as black boxes containing a white image of the deprecated glyph.

-## Gentium Basic and Gentium Book Basic supported charaxcters
+## Gentium Basic and Gentium Book Basic supported characters

 The supported character set for Gentium Basic and Gentium Book Basic is much smaller than for the main Gentium Plus font.
 The *Basic* fonts support only the Basic Latin and Latin-1 Supplement Unicode ranges, plus a selection of the more commonly used extended Latin characters, with miscellaneous diacritical marks, symbols and punctuation.
 In particular, these fonts do not support: